voken1/docs/policy/voken_referral_program.rst

 When a new address is registered in the whitelist, the 1001 Vokens reward will be automatically transferred.
-If the rewards are not transferred to the corresponding addresses due to the insufficient number of referrers for some levels, all unqualified rewards will belong to the direct referrer.
+If there are no incentives for rewards due to insufficient referrals at certain levels, all unsuccessful rewards will belong to the direct referrer.

 .. _sales_referral_reward: